Scar: Chemical peels

 Chemical peels are chemicals which destroy the epidermis in a controlled manner, leading to exfoliation and the alleviation of certain skin conditions, including superficial acne scars.
 Various chemicals can be used depending upon the depth of the peel, and caution should be used, particularly for dark-skinned individuals and those individuals susceptible to keloid formation or with active infections.

 Filler injections

 Filler injections of collagen can be used to raise atrophic scars to the level of surrounding skin.
 Risks vary based upon the filler used, and can include further disfigurement and allergic reaction.

 Laser treatment

 Nonablative lasers, such as the 585 nm pulsed dye laser, 1064 nm and 1320 nm Nd:YAG, or the 1540 nm Er:Glass are used as laser therapy for hypertrophic scars and keloids.
 There is tentative evidence for burn scars that they improve the appearance.

 Ablative lasers such as the carbon dioxide laser (CO_{2}) or Er:YAG offer the best results for atrophic and acne scars.
 Like dermabrasion, ablative lasers work by removing the epidermis.
 Healing times for ablative therapy are much longer and the risk profile is greater compared to nonablative therapy; however, nonablative therapy offers only minor improvements in cosmetic appearance of atrophic and acne scars.

-Combination laser therapy and microneedling may offer superior results to single modality treatment.
-The biggest recent advance in scar management is the use of fractionated CO laser and immediate application of topical steroid Triamcinolone.